 The Institution of Engineering and Technology has issued a plea for parents to try and avoid buying so many gender-stereotyped toys for girls.
-Many parents will agree that this is not as easy it sounds.
+Many parents will agree that this is not as easy as it sounds.

 The institute claims that purchasing such traditional toys may be putting girls off exploring science, technology, engineering and maths.
 Therefore, it certainly is worth trying; especially if you want a competitive future economy.